 Clausewitz

-7. Exploit Both Tempo and Velocity: Use It to Get Inside and Disrupt the Adversary’s Decision Cycle.
+7. Apply Agility by Exploiting Tempo and Velocity: Use It to Get Inside and Disrupt the Adversary’s Decision Cycle.

-Controlling the tempo is a decisive factor in business competition.
-Now, tempo is not just speed, it is timing as well.
-The key is to operate at a higher tempo that disorients and disrupts the rhythm of your adversary.
+Agility is a key concept of the OODA Loop doctrine.
+It consists of both exploiting tempo and velocity to outwit your competition.
+Indeed, a decisive factor in business competition is for you to control the tempo of market dynamics.
+Also, tempo is more than just speed, it is timing as well.
+The key is for your business to operate at a higher tempo that disorients and disrupts the rhythm of your adversary.
 Then your competitor attempts to make decisions in an unpredictable vortex of doubt, mistrust, confusion, fear, and even panic.
 Now, that you control the tempo, you also set the terms of what happens next.
+This is what agility is about in a competitive environment such as business commerce.

 “He who can handle the quickest rate of change survives.”